Compare travel insurance for Cuba

-You should also keep an eye on your policy’s excess – that’s the amount you’ll have to pay yourself towards any claim.
-A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.
+You should also keep an eye on your policy’s excess.
+This is the amount you’ll have to pay yourself towards any claim.
+A higher excess usually means your premium is cheaper.
+However, you should make sure it’s an amount you’ll be able to pay.

 The full details of your insurance will be in your policy document, so make sure you read it in full before you choose a travel insurance deal.

 What won’t be covered in my Cuban travel insurance?

 Some features may not be included in your insurance for your trip to Cuba.
 These are known as exclusions.
 Make sure to know what you can and can’t claim for before you make your holiday plans.

 Some insurance policies might not cover you for accidents or injuries you sustain during activities like scuba diving or jet-skiing.
 This may also include hiking or kicking around a football on the beach.
 MoneySuperMarket’s insurance comparison tool allows you to quickly find out what activities will and won’t be covered in any travel insurance policy.
 If you plan on enjoying any physical activities while on your Cuban getaway, check that they’re included first

 If you have a pre-existing medical condition, or you’ve had one in the past for which you’ve received advice or treatment, you may be charged a higher premium.
 If this is the case, it may help to take out a special policy for pre-existing conditions